That’s a short question which begs for a long answer. To sum it up:

 For a concise and funny explanation, please head to XKCD’s excellent comic strip !

-Now before you start throwing rock at us, let me explain.
+Now before you start throwing rocks at us, let me explain.
 You passphrase not only signs you in: it also secures your private encryption key so that it cannot be used if stolen.
 Thus if you cannot unlock your key with the passphrase that secured it, you cannot use it to read your encrypted messages.
 Therefore a passphrase reset would only get you as far as logging in to an account full of encrypted data.

 But we believe it’s a good thing, because a system able to reset a passphrase is a double-edged sword!
 For one thing, how do you know we won’t reset your passphrase, access your messages and sell all your secrets to someone else?